Can my pet get this it?

 How will I care for my pet if I get sick?

-Birchwood Animal Hospital requests that clients with a fever or a dry cough (as well as those who have traveled outside of Canada in the last 14 days) to stay at home.
+Birchwood Animal Hospital requests that clients who are in any way ill, as well as those who have traveled outside of Manitoba in the last 14 days, to stay at home.
 If this is the case, but your pet requires medical attention and you are unable to find somebody else to bring them to the clinic, contact us as we will try to offer remote support through other means (telephone, emailed photos, video-chat etc).
 Delivery can be arranged for medications and food.

 What is Birchwood Animal Hospital doing to prevent the spread of the virus?